homeki/homekicore/README.md

 6. `./run.sh`

 This will start the jar built through gradle on a vm.
 To debug, use `run-debug.sh` instead of `run.sh` (attach a remote debugger to port 5050).
+The API will be exposed on port 5000 when the jar is running.